factiii/stack/README.md

 ## GitHub Actions Workflows (Generated for Repos)

-**Key Distinction:** Core GENERATES these workflows for your repo but does NOT use them itself.
+**Key Distinction:** Factiii GENERATES these workflows for your repo but does NOT use them itself.

-- Core deploys directly via SSH (`npx factiii deploy`)
+- Factiii deploys directly via SSH (`npx factiii deploy`)
 - Workflows are for YOUR repo to run its own CI/CD on git events
-- They run independently - Core doesn't trigger or depend on them
+- They run independently - Factiii doesn't trigger or depend on them

 ### Generated Workflows